Marc Emery: 1991 obscenity charges

 In 1991, Emery was convicted for selling copies of 2 Live Crew's rap CD As Nasty As They Wanna Be which had been deemed obscene and banned in Ontario.
 He was given one year's probation, but immediately after sentencing he began selling marijuana-related literature and High Times magazine, all in violation of Canadian law.
 Emery invited local police to his store to arrest him, but the police refused to charge him or interfere.
 He also sponsored visits from marijuana activists including Ed Rosenthal, Steven Hager, Jack Herer and Paul Mavrides.

-1998 Entrapment
+1998 conviction

 Court documents showed that four American Navy undercover agents attempted to buy marijuana and smoke it at the Vancouver Cannabis Cafe in April 1998.
 The documents showed the Naval Criminal Investigative Service agents worked in a joint operation with Vancouver police.
 Emery was convicted on charges of selling marijuana seeds in 1998, and received a $2,000 fine.